 For all the talk about foreign intrigues involving Ukrainians and Russians, Trump’s self-dealing is the greatest threat to his presidency.
 As House Judiciary Committee member Steve Cohen says, “The president is skating on thin ice these days, and the ice is melting.”

-Cohen, who has been the most ardent advocate for impeaching the president for violations of the emoluments clause, tore into Trump for suggesting that the section of the Constitution that guards against corruption is fake.
+Cohen, who has been the most ardent advocate of impeaching the president for violations of the emoluments clause, tore into Trump for suggesting that the section of the Constitution that guards against corruption is fake.
 “As the chairman of the subcommittee on the constitution, it struck me as obscene,” declared Cohen after the president’s latest outburst, continuing:

 We take an oath to uphold the Constitution.
 We revere much of the work, most of the work, of James Madison and our founding fathers who drew the Constitution.
 To say that was a slap at our founding fathers—disrespect for the Constitution to which he takes an oath and the most sacred papers, most sacred document in this country.
 He says it’s “phony.”
 Well, the impeachment clause isn’t phony.
 The separation of powers aren’t phony.
 There’s a lot of things that he may think are phony that are American, and he was disrespectful of our nation’s heritage and our nation’s founders.